mnater/Hyphenopoly/docs/Global-Hyphenopoly-Object.md

 #### selectors

-With selectors elements can be selected very precicely without the need of adding classes to the HTML.
+With selectors elements can be selected very precisely without the need of adding classes to the HTML.
 The selectors-object is a list of key-value-pairs where the key is a selector and the value is an object of settings specific to the selected elements.

 ````javascript
 setup: {